HoTT/book/README.md

 This is a textbook that we are writing on informal homotopy type theory.
-It is part of the [Univalent foundations of mathematics](http://www.math.ias.edu/sp/univalent) project, which took place at the Institute for Advanced Study in 2012/13.
+It is part of the [Univalent foundations of mathematics](http://www.math.ias.edu/sp/univalent) project that took place at the Institute for Advanced Study in 2012/13.

 ## License